EvgenijPrav/Crypto-Utils/README.md

 * `fun decrypt(decryptedMessage: String): String` - is used to decrypt data using private key from the keystore.
 * `fun deleteKey()` - is used to delete key pair.
 May be used if the keys are expired or have been compromised.
 ##### Important
 RSA related operations may reqiere a lot of time to execute, don't perform them on the main thread.
 To avoid using on the main thread presented `RsaRxJavaWrapper` class.
-Using this class all operations will be performed on computation thread (`Schedulers.computation()`)
+Using this class you should pass `Scheduler` it should be subscribed on (default value is `Schedulers.computation()`)

 ## License